eBay/tsv-utils/README.md

 $ # Sort a set of TSV files numerically on field 2, keeping one header.
 $ keep-header *.tsv -- sort -t $'\t' -k2,2n

-$ # Same as the previous example, but using the 'tsv-sort-fast' script
+$ # Same as the previous example, but using the 'tsv-sort-fast' bash
-$ # described on the "Tips and Tricks" page.
+$ # script described on the "Tips and Tricks" page.
 $ keep-header *.tsv -- tsv-sort-fast -k2,2n
 ```